theozsnowman/nura24/README.md

 - We are NOT resellers.
 We have high performance servers, located in the major cloud providers datacenters.

 ## Installation
-- Your hosting must have Composer and give you shell access (SSH).
+1 Your hosting must have Composer and give you shell access (SSH) and ftp access outside your "public" folder.

-- ``composer create-project nuradev/nura24 myfolder``
+2 ``composer create-project nuradev/nura24 myfolder``

 This command will install Nura24 Suite in "myfolder" (you can rename to use any folder name).

-- Go to "myfolder', rename '.env.default' to '.env'.
+3 Go to "myfolder', rename '.env.default' to '.env'.
 Edit this file and set your app name, app url and database credentials.

 Note: If your hosting do not provide Cmposer / SSH access, you can use our high performkance cloud hosting on our hosting services: [Clevada Cloud Hosting](https://clevada.com/nura24-hosting).
 We can also install / setup your Nura24 Suite on your domain for FREE.